 - SEC.
-2. Territory of the City of Naga.-The City of Naga which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Naga, in the Province of Camarines Sur. - SEC.
-3. Corporate Character of the City.-The City of Naga constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter. - SEC.
-4. Seal and general powers of the City.-The City shall have a common seal, and may alter the same at pleasure.
-It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution, and exercise all the powers hereafter conferred. - SEC.
-5. The City not liable for damages.-The City shall not be liable or held for damages or injuries to persons or Property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof. - SEC.
-6. Jurisdiction of the City.-The jurisdiction of the City of Naga for police purposes shall be coextensive with its territorial jurisdiction, and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.
+3. Corporate character of the City.-The City of Dumaguete constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter. - SEC.
+4. Seal and general powers of the City.-The City shall have a seal, which shall be used in all documents of official character.
+It may acquire, receive, hold, barter, donate, lease, convey, and dispose of real and personal Property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution, and exercise all the powers herein after conferred: Provided, that all dispositions of real property shall not have any effect until approved by the Secretary of the Interior. - SEC.
+5. The City liable for damages.-The City shall be liable or held for damages or injuries to persons or property arising from the failure of the Municipal Board, the Mayor or any other city officer or employee, to enforce the provisions of the Charter, or any other law or ordinance, or from negligence of said Municipal Board, Mayor or other city officers or employees while enforcing or attempting to enforce the provisions thereof. - SEC.
+6. Jurisdiction of the City.-The jurisdiction of the City of Dumaguete for police purposes shall be coextensive with its territorial jurisdiction, and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within one hundred meters of any reservoir, conduit, canal, aqueduct or pumping station used in connection with the city water service.